Karolina Dean: Powers and abilities

 Karolina Dean's powers are derived from her Majesdanian physiology, possessing solar manipulation abilities.
 In her natural Majesdanian form, she is luminous, iridescent, and visually fluid, often depicted with waves of rainbow-like light emanating from her body, which Stein described as "a burning painting."
 Despite this, her body structure remains humanoid.

 Dean can fire concussive blasts, shoot laser beams, and create force fields.
 She can absorb and re-radiate solar energy.
 Dean also has the ability to fly.
 During an encounter with the vampire Topher, it is revealed that her blood contains solar energy properties, causing Topher to combust after drinking it.
 Her mom was shown to be able to control and shape her energy blasts after they left her body, and Dean seems to be starting to be able to do the same thing, able to make forcefields and harmlessly pick people up with her energy.

-Initially, Dean required a custom-made medic alert bracelet of alien metal to revert to her human guise.
-However, after spending many months on Majesdane, she learned to control the change and can now transform at will.
+Initially, Dean required a custom-made medic alert bracelet made of alien metal to appear human.
+After spending many months on Majesdane, she learned to control the change and can now transform at will.